michaelx11/raftgoose/README.md

 Using the above technique, we can add or remove hardware from the pool at any time.
 For pure software upgrades, we can simply stop a node and then restart it.

-Note: current example implementation does not persist the database, but it's easy to imaged a version of MemoryDB that does JSON writes to a file on disk.
+Note: current example implementation does not persist the database, but it's easy to imagine a version of MemoryDB that does JSON writes to a file on disk.

 ## References